nvim-tree/nvim-tree.lua/README.md

 "1 by default, notice that if 'files' is 1, it will only display "if nvim-web-devicons is installed and on your runtimepath.
 "if folder is 1, you can also tell folder_arrows 1 to show small arrows next to the folder icons.
-"but this will not work when you set view.indent_markers.enable (because of UI conflict)
+"but this will not work when you set renderer.indent_markers.enable (because of UI conflict)

 " default will show icon by default if no icon is provided " default shows no icon by default